Disability Studies and Intercultural Theology

 Eberhard Werner: werner (at) research institute (dot) net

 Until today, intercultural theology has not done much research in the field of disability studies.
 In particular, this applies to research on actors who themselves have had physical or mental limitations, or research that focuses on those with such challenges.
 For the former, some biographies do not explicitly address disability experience.
-Examples are for the latter, the founders of the Christian agencies Luise A. Cooper for the Hildesheimer Blindenmission (HBM) and Ernst Jakob and Hedwig Christoffel for the Mission to the Blind in the Orient, today Christoffel Blindenmission (CBM).
+Examples are for the latter, the founders of the Christian agencies Luise A. Cooper for the Hildesheimer Blindenmission (HBM) and Ernst Jakob and Hedwig Christoffel for the Mission of the Blind in the Orient, today Christoffel Blindenmission (CBM).
 This article will cover the history, motivation, and discourses around disability studies that arise from these fields of Christian activity.
 The interdisciplinary approach of intercultural theology determines the parameters to be applied in order to delineate the boundaries to the social sciences.

 Disability Studies - an Overview

 Disability Studies are composed of a multitude of individual disciplines.
 Disability History deals with historical relationships around people with physical or mental limitations (e.g. Nielsen 2013).
 Disability Worlds deals with life worlds, embodiment and social references and spaces of encountering people with and without physical or mental limitations (e.g. Whyte & Ingstad 1995).
-Disability Anthropology depicts ethnographic-biographical life worlds of physically and mentally challenged people (e.g. Gelya Frank 2000).
+Disability Anthropology depicts ethnographic-biographical life worlds of physically and mentally challenged people (e.g., Gelya Frank 2000).
 Disability and Gender describes the power movements and the influences on people with physical or mental limitations with regard to the gender question.
-The special disadvantage of disabled women is in this regard (e.g. Jacob, Köbsell & Wollrad 2010; Boll, Ewinkel et al. 1985).
+The special disadvantage of disabled women is in this regard (e.g. Jacob, Köbsell & Wollrad 2010, Boll, Ewinkel et al., 1985).
 Disability Theology describes the exegetical and hermeneutical deficits with regard to people with physical or mental limitations in theology (e.g. Young 2011).
 Disability Missiology is a currently evolving discipline.
 In this context, it is questioning historical descriptions based on inclusion, exclusion or discrimination of people with physical or mental challenges.
 As part of postcolonial studies, these relationships are captured in intercultural theology.
-At the same time, the proceedings of the Christian development aid research are made available in foreign contexts by disabled researchers or in regard to a target group of people with physical or mental challenge.
+At the same time, the proceedings of the Christian aid research are made available in foreign contexts by disabled researchers or concerning a target group of people with physical or mental challenge.
 Because the life worlds of people with and without physical or mental limitations are in constant motion due to social, political and environmental changes, this list cannot be conclusive.

 Normality and otherness – Research on Normalism

 Disability Studies (DS) negotiate aesthetic and social discourses that move between the categories “normality” and “abnormality, deviation” (Schildmann 2009: 204-205).
 The definition of these social parameters is dependent on culture and environment.
-In the European social environment, a visual impairment is less sanctioned, in the Asian contexts, for example, an aesthetic deviation is more sanctioned as mobility impairment (for general classification see Cloerke 2007: 124-125).
-Such categories define the terms “normality” and “deviation”, they are framed by the sociological categories of discrimination, exclusion and rejection.
-The flow of power in the case of social reactions is always directed against the supposedly weaker, but this may vary, as the definition of “normality” and “abnormality” is in flux.
-Inclusion, as currently being discussed, seeks to broaden the perspective on “normality” by extending the standard notions of “norm” and “normality” to those people with physical or mental limitations.
+In the European social environment, a visual impairment is less sanctioned, in the Asian contexts, for example, an aesthetic deviation is more sanctioned as mobility impairment (for general classification see Cloerkes 2007: 124-125).
+Such categories define the terms "normality" and "deviation", they are framed by the sociological categories of discrimination, exclusion and rejection.
+The power flow in social reactions is always directed against the supposedly weaker, but this may vary, as the definition of “normality” and “abnormality” is in flux.
+Inclusion, as currently being discussed, seeks to broaden the perspective on “normality” by extending the standard notions of “norm” and “normality” to people with physical or mental limitations.
 Accessibility to buildings and the Internet will bring about the participation and presence of previously excluded people not getting a chance to contribute to the social life of a society.

-Transcultural-transnational aspects in Disability Studies
+Transcultural-transnational aspects Disability Studies

 Universals of transcultural encounter "Disability"